-Originally published as a column on CFJC Today Kamloops and Armchair Mayor News on Tuesday August 6, 2019.
+Originally published as a column on CFJC Today Kamloops and Armchair Mayor News, on August 3, 2020.

 Here’s what caught my eye last week while perusing the news.
 One story was about a salmonella outbreak linked to red onions originating from California, which you can read more about here and dispose of any tainted produce you might have in your kitchen pantry.

 The other news story was about a senior in New Westminster, whose balcony is a little green oasis – not just a visual one, but culinary as well since he is growing vegetables.
 The property rental company sent a letter to this senior asking him to remove the tall plants.
 The reason they cited: to conform with the uniform look of the building, and to maintain health, cleanliness, and sanitary standards.

 When my eldest son turned 18 not long ago, there was a lot to think about other than baking a cake and choosing a gift.

 Like all parents, I thought of what’s ahead with a mix of joy and worry, but mostly with excitement.
 The journey as a grownup is about to begin, right?

 I also thought of my friend Jessie Simpson, whom I’ve met in November 2018 and been spending almost every Sunday afternoon with until the pandemic started.
 It’s impossible not to think of him every time I think of young people starting out in life or graduating, ready for adventures and embracing life.

 Do you remember the first couple of weeks of Covid-19 and the toilet paper shortage?
 Then came the flour and other dry supplies, followed by yeast.
 Next came the seed shortage.
 Suppliers in town could not refill the shelves fast enough, so most grocery stores and points of sales have restrictions on how much a person can buy.